March 20–22, 2018 nor'easter: March 18 event

+March 19 event

 Naming

 The storm has received several different unofficial names from different media outlets.
 The Weather Channel, which names significant winter storms that have disruptive impacts on major cities, assigned the name Toby to the winter storm.
 On social media, Reuters and several other news outlets referred to the storm as the "Four'easter" or "Nor'easter 4" (signifying it was the fourth such storm to impact the Northeastern U.S. in the month of March).
 The National Weather Service has stated though that, unlike hurricanes, it does not name winter storms.
 The practice of winter storm naming remains controversial in the United States.